3dreamengine/3DreamEngine/README.md

 			name = "yourSubObjectBaseName",   --the name, without material postfixes

-			shaderType = "PBR",               --the used shader (PBR, Phong, simple or a custom one) meshType = "textured",            --simple, textured, textured_array - determines the data the mesh contains, if nil it will be guessed based on the shaderType mesh = love.graphics.newMesh(),   --a static, triangles-mesh, may be nil when using 3do, loads automatically
+			shaderType = "PBR",               --the used shader (PBR, Phong, simple or a custom one) meshType = "textured",            --simple, textured, material - determines the data the mesh contains, if nil it will be guessed based on the shaderType mesh = love.graphics.newMesh(),   --a static, triangles-mesh, may be nil when using 3do, loads automatically

 			transform = mat4(),               --default is nil, overwrites global object transformation